jspm/jspm-cli/README.md

   A require to `app/main` will load `lib/main.js` in this example.

-  Sets up the package.json and configuration file, and downloads the jspm SystemJS loader files.
+  Sets up the package.json and configuration file.

 3. Download the SystemJS loader files